learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 # A very slight negative skewness is observed as there are slightly more values on the right
 # side of distribution mean than those on left side

-# The kurtosis value shows that this distribution is Platykurtic: (Kurtosis < 3)
+# The kurtosis value shows that this distribution is Platykurtic: The Kurtosis < 0 .
+In this implementation
+# of kurtosis (Fisher's), 3 is subtracted from the Pearson kurtosis.
+Fisher's kurtosis is also known as excess kurtosis.

 # Data is light tailed, and has no outliers.
 ```